GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/implementation/index.md

 ## Try the demo

 Try out the live [demo](https://shared-storage-demo.web.app/).
 Follow the steps in the demo instructions to enable the Privacy Sandbox
 APIs.
-Opening Chrome DevTools will help you visualize the results of different use cases.
+Opening Chrome DevTools helps you visualize the results of different use cases.

 Use cases available in the demo: